Caroline Spencer: Storylines

 And the party, Ridge brings Caroline to the guest house where he stayed with Caroline, where he shared several memories about Caroline including the charm bracelet he gave to her.
 She then revealed to Ridge the cancer ribbon she got in honor of Caroline, located on the back of her neck.
 As Caroline begins to grow a deeper connection to Rick, Amber begins to manipulate her into believing he enjoys dressing in drag.
 She catches him in photos wearing dresses, lipstick and walking the Forrester runway in five-inch heels.
 This continues to drive her away from Rick, believing he is playing her and not being truthful about his true intentions.
 She then begins to develop a relationship with Thomas Forrester (Adam Gregory); as her relationship intensifies with him, she introduces him to Karen and her life partner, Danielle (Crystal Chappell).
 They also work together to free Marcus Barber Forrester (Texas Battle) from charges accusing him of running over his friend, Anthony, the night before his wedding to Dayzee Leigh (Kristolyn Lloyd).
 Thomas and Caroline begin to get serious, even though Rick is interested in Caroline and intends to steal her away from Thomas.
 Caroline's relationship with Thomas began to hit shaky ground when Thomas began supporting his ex, Hope Logan (Kim Matula), following her split from Caroline's cousin, Liam Spencer (Scott Clifton).
 Ridge names Thomas interim CEO of Forrester Creations, over Rick, Caroline begins to see a change in him.
 Thomas and Rick have an argument during which Rick falls out of a window and falsely claims Thomas pushed him.
 Caroline breaks up with Thomas and starts dating Rick.
 The relationship starts out well but begins to suffer when Rick meets a woman named Maya.
 Rick ends his relationship with Caroline after her bad treatment of Maya and the two start dating.
 Caroline than makes it her mission to get Rick back by helping him with the rebranding of "Hope for the Future" which in turn plays on Maya's insecurities.
 After a series of misunderstandings, encouraged by Caroline.
 Maya breaks up with Rick and he reunites with Caroline.
 The two soon become engaged and with Rick's insistence, they marry in front of their family and friends at the Forrester Mansion on Thanksgiving.
 Also the mother of Douglas Forrester.

 In March 2019, it is revealed that Caroline had died following a blood clot.

 Reception

 For her portrayal of Caroline, Godfey was nominated for Outstanding Supporting Actress in a Drama Series at the 42nd Daytime Emmy Awards.
+Following the character's death, Chris Eades from Soaps In Depth called Caroline a "talented, vibrant young woman who would never be forgotten".
+Jamey Giddens from Daytime Confidential called Caroline "scheming" when she was trying to bust Rick and Maya.